-Though they have been used for ten years in Europe, the data from the US clinical trials has not matured to the point that we can argue any of these advantages conclusively.
-These are what is hoped will be proven to be the advantages, but readers should realize that these are all unproven.
+Gummy bear implants have been used for ten years in Europe, but the data from the US clinical trials has not matured to the point that we can argue any of these advantages conclusively.
+These are the expected advantages and disadvantages of gummy bear breast implants.

 Cohesive (left) vs. standard gel - note how the cohesive does not collapse or fold.

-Lower Chance of Capsular Contracture: The European experience has been that firm scar tissue seems to occur less often with these implants (capsular contracture.)
+The European experience has been that firm scar tissue seems to occur less often with these implants (capsular contracture).
 It is not clear if this will be maintained over time, or what the cause is.

 Some speculate that it is related to there being less diffusion of silicone than with non-cohesive fillers, while others believe it is due to the increased firmness of the implant, which inhibits the body from contracting around it.
 More time and study will be necessary before we know the answer to this issue.